-Before having scans, tell the doctor if you have any allergies or have had a reaction during previous scans.
-You should also let them know if you have diabetes or kidney disease or are pregnant or breastfeeding.
+Before having scans, tell the doctor if you have any allergies or have had a reaction to iodine or contrast during previous scans.
+You should also let them know if you have diabetes or kidney disease, or are pregnant or breastfeeding.
 Ultrasound - An ultrasound uses soundwaves to create a picture of the internal organs.
 This test is most commonly used to guide the needle to the correct lymph node during a core biopsy (see page 18).
 An ultrasound is painless and takes only a few minutes.

 MRI scan - MRI (magnetic resonance imaging) scans are not commonly used for people with non-Hodgkin lymphoma, but may be used to check the brain and spinal cord.
 The MRI scan uses a combination of a powerful magnet and radio waves to create detailed pictures of areas inside the body.
 You will lie on a treatment table that slides into a metal cylinder.
 The test is painless, but some people find lying in the cylinder noisy and confined.
 An MRI scan takes 30-60 minutes.
+People with some pacemakers or other metallic objects cannot have an MRI.